zrythm/zrythm/doc/user/index.rst

    this here in latex.
 .. only:: latex

-   Copyright © 2019-2020 Alexandros Theodotou and the Zrythm contributors
+   Copyright © 2019-2020 The Zrythm contributors

    *Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License,